BDC Hamburger Icon

 Open row

-If you need additional help but don’t have the budget to hire more employees, you may benefit from using freelancers.
-By 2027, Statista estimates that more than 50 percent of the workforce — about 86.5 million people — will be freelancers.
+If you need additional help but don’t have the budget to hire more employees, you may benefit from the growing pool of talented freelancers in the workforce.
+In fact, Statista estimates that by 2027, more than half of the workforce — about 86.5 million people — will be freelancers.

 Tips for businesses negotiating with freelancers